How a Side Hustle Can Jumpstart Your Retirement Social Life

-A part-time job in retirement, like walking dogs or helping with home projects, can combat loneliness by sparking new friendships and boosting your social life.
+A side gig or part-time job in retirement, like walking dogs, teaching, or consulting, can combat loneliness by sparking new friendships and boosting your social life.

 Retirement can mean lazy mornings, taking an online class, drinking coffee on the porch, starting a new hobby — and perhaps even a nap or two.
 But for many retirees, it can also bring far too many quiet days and not enough chatter.
 That’s no small deal.
 Loneliness has become a real struggle for many retirees, weighing down their golden years and undermining the enjoyment they hoped retirement would bring.

 Today, 43% of adults over 65 feel lonely, which can lead to depression and health issues, per the National Academies of Sciences.
 The fix?
-A part-time job.
+A side hustle or part-time job.
 And, it’s not just about earning extra cash.
 A part-time job can spark new friendships, lively chats, and a serious boost to your social mojo.

 As a retirement transition expert & co-founder at Encoraco, Elizabeth Zelinka Parsons knows a fair amount about transitioning into retirement.
 She explains that the old ideas of retirement have become obsolete.
 “Highly motivated entrepreneurs aren’t fading away — they are reinventing themselves and becoming more valuable to the world than ever.”